Faculty with Research Interests

-Algorithms, artificial intelligence, bioinformatics, cloud computing, computational science, computer architecture, computer graphics, computer networking and telecommunications, computer vision, cyber security, data structures, database systems, distributed and parallel processing, I/O systems, image processing, information retrieval, machine learning, natural language processing, scientific computing, social computing, software engineering, and system software.
+Algorithms, artificial intelligence, bioinformatics, cloud computing, computational science, computer architecture, computer graphics, computer networking and telecommunications, computer vision, cyber-physical systems, cyber security, data mining, data structures, database systems, distributed and parallel systems, high-performance computing, I/O systems, information retrieval, machine learning, natural language processing, scientific computing, social computing, software engineering, and wireless networks.

 The department offers accelerated courses for credit in several areas of computer science.
 These courses go beyond traditional core topics and are designed for working professionals who are interested in keeping abreast of rapidly changing technologies.
 Accelerated courses provide an opportunity for degree-seeking students at the university to complete M.S. and M.C.S. degree requirements in a shorter time period.
 If taken by non-degree students, these courses can be applied towards requirements for an M.S. or M.C.S. degree at the university.

 Minimum Cumulative Undergraduate GPA

 3.0/4.0, with a four-year degree or its equivalent1

 - Ph.D.: 3.5/4.0, for applicants with a master’s degree in or related to computer science